tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 Even in case of DNS responses indicating failure, such as SERVFAIL or NXDOMAIN, a successful HTTP response with a 2xx status code is used as long as the DNS response is valid.
 This is identical to how DoH {{!RFC8484}}
 handles HTTP response codes.

-In case of server error, the usual HTTP status code 500 (see Section 6.6.1 of {{!RFC7231}}) applies.

 ## HTTP Response Example